isweluiz/k8s-nginx-example/README.md

 # k8s-nginx-example

+Simple NginX and curl deployment to minikube

 The YaML files provided in the [manifests](manifests) folder can be used to deploy a simple `NginX` stack to a given Kubernetes cluster, with a pod providing `curl`.

-They are intended to be used for demonstration purposes on `minikube`.
+They are intended to be used for demonstration and training purposes.

 ## Requirements